chousmith/craftbeertweets-meteor/README.md

   url: 'https://twitter.com/'+ tweet.user.screen_name +'/status/'+ tweet.id_str
 });`

-Not currently storing hashtags, but that would be nice?
-Hashtags come in on the tweet.entities so like
+Not currently using hashtags, but that would be nice?
+Hashtags come in on the tweet.entities like

 `var hashtags = [];
 if ( tweet.entities.hasOwnProperty('hashtags') ) {